Skip to main content

 Required Headers

-The proxy must set the following headers on every forwarded request so the upstream can identify the original client:
+The proxy must set the following headers on every HTTP request forwarded to the Corti web app:

 HeaderValueExample